microsoft/GitHubCopilotLicenseAssignment/README.md

 ## Feedback

-If you have any feedback, please create an issue in this repository.
-We would love to hear from you!
+If you have any feedback, please [create an issue in this repository](https://github.com/microsoft/GitHubCopilotLicenseAssignment/issues/new).
+We would love to hear from you! 🚀